 LOW POWER MODES

-The power consumption of the off mode (Po), standby mode (Psm), networked standby mode (Pnsm), and where applicable delay start (Pds) are measured.
+The power consumption of the off mode (Po), standby mode (Psm) and, where applicable , networked standby mode (Pnsm) and delay start (Pds) are measured.
 The measured values are expressed in W and rounded to two decimal places.

 During measurements of the power consumption in low power modes, the following shall be checked and recorded: